ThesisOrganization/prototype_simulation/utils/partop/README.md

 double ** LANsINserviceTimes: same as sensorRatesByType but in this case it is the service time of each type of lan IN for each type of message(all 5, even if batch send should not be here, but for future updates).\
 double ** LANsOUTserviceTimes:specular.\
 double * probOfActuators: probability of each type of actuator to receive a command message.\
-double * probNodeCommandArray:probability of each node to react to a transition with a command\
 int *** ListActuatorsByType: matrix where an element [x][y][z] is the z-th actuator of type y in the sub-tree of the node x.\
 int *** ListSensorsByType;\
 topArray ** topArr: array of topArray structs, see below.